 Wade Heyl is the owner of Elite Tiny Homes and Wasted Time Custom Woodwork and creates everything you see on this site primarily by himself.
 Originally from New Orleans, Louisiana, Wade has lived in South Louisiana all of his life.
 After graduating from Tulane with an MBA degree, he moved to Morgan City to begin a career as a financial analyst in the oil and gas industry.
-Three years ago in 2015, after completing the Manstrocity, he decided to take his passion for woodworking and building and turn it into a career.
+In 2015, after completing the Manstrocity, he decided to take his passion for woodworking and building and turn it into a career.
 Wade now works closely with his clients to build tiny homes that are completely customized to their wants and needs.
 When he’s not working on his latest tiny home, he is creating one-of-a-kind furniture pieces from reclaimed cypress and sinker cypress.
 Wade is married with two children and currently lives in Houma, Louisiana.

 Most of my career I had been an accountant in the Oil and Gas industry, but a few years ago I found a passion and apparent talent for woodworking.
 It mostly began after the passing of my dad at age 56 from lung cancer.
 He worked his whole life as a plumber and used to tell me as a child to “use your head for a living, and not your back”.
 He stressed this to me, and I took it to heart.
 I graduated from UNO in 2001 and went back to get an MBA from Tulane, graduating in 2006.
 I then worked in finance from graduation until 2016, when I left my finance career to pursue my passion full-time.